Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- In three matchups with the Football Team, Golladay has not had a touchdown catch.
+- In three matchups versus the Football Team, Golladay has not had a touchdown catch.

-- The 276.1 yards per game the Football Team are allowing through the air makes them the NFL's 29th-ranked pass defense.
+- This week Golladay will face the NFL's 29th-ranked pass defense (276.1 yards allowed per game).

-- The Football Team's defense is 32nd in the league, giving up 2.1 passing touchdowns per game.
+- The Football Team have given up 33 passing TDs this year (2.1 per game), ranking them 32nd among NFL defenses.

 Recent Performances